Proxmox-Cloud/pve_cloud/docs/tdd.md

 The testing suite will write a sourceable `.debug.env` file inside the `test/scenarios/...` folder.
 With bash `source` function on that env file you can afterwards use the terraform cli for direct apply/plan/destroy operations.

-To debug the contents of a module use `terraform console -target=module.XYZ` and then you can directly access resouces without the module prefix.

 ## VSCode Pytest debug

 if you want to attach a debugger to the tests you can use the vscode python debug extension.